MicrosoftDocs/windows-powershell-docs/docset/windows/configci/New-CIPolicy.md

 ```

 ### -UserPEs
-Indicates that this cmdlet includes user mode files in the scan.
+Indicates that this cmdlet includes user-mode files in the scan.
 Specify this parameter only if you do not provide driver files or rules.

 ```yaml